Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- The development of strong networks can lead to the creation of new opportunities for work and further advancements.
+- Strong networks can result in the creation of new opportunities for work and further advancements.

-- Reduce stress by practicing Time Management Techniques and gaining the ability how to delegate work that is not your favorite.
+- Reduce stress by implementing Time Management techniques and learning to delegate difficult tasks.

 Not Establishing Goals

-In what ways Can You Network Better?
+How Can You Network Better?

 - Participate in professional meetings

-- Join online forums that are related to your specialization
+- Join online forums and communities related to your subject

 - Volunteer for work in the organization